OpenTimelineIO/raven/README.md

 See also: `serve.py` as an alternative to `emrun`, and as a reference for which HTTP headers are needed to host the WASM build.

+You can load a file into WASM Raven a few ways:
+- Add a JSON string to Module.otioLoadString in the HTML file
+- Add a URL to Module.otioLoadURL in the HTML file
+- Call Module.LoadString(otio_data) at runtime
+- Call Module.LoadURL(otio_url) at runtime

 Note: The WASM build of raven is missing some features - see the Help Wanted section below.

 ## Troubleshooting